About The Developer

 Is this the final number of turbines, or will there be more in the future?

-At the moment the proposed plan shown at our exhibtion is is what we think is possible on this site.
+At the moment the proposed plan shown in our application is what we think is possible on this site.

 Radars at Lossiemouth impact on the ability to place turbines on the north of the site.
 There may be a technological solution to this at some stage, but with no solution currently available we are not proposing turbines in that area.